-This article will demonstrate at this example usage of SQL’s NOT LIKE command.
+This article will demonstrate the usage of SQL’s NOT LIKE command in this example.

 Luckily I was also using soft removal in the same application.
-The unique record will be forever in the database but marked as removed.
+So the unique record will be forever in the database but marked as removed.

 Note: To prevent such issues is fundamental to practice TDD.

-After patching application code, fixing database with SQL magic should be easy.
-All I needed to do is update rows in the image column, which did not contain correct records.
-Unfortunately, if the image was stored, it might not be stored (image description would be stored instead) and image data would be lost forever.
+After patching the application code, fixing the database with SQL magic should be easy.
+All I needed to do was update rows in the image column which did not contain correct records.
+Unfortunately, if the image was stored, it might not be stored in reality.
+Image description would be stored instead, and image data would be lost forever.